 One of the best ways to grow a business is to ensure lead segmentation.
 With data normalization, groups can be rapidly split into categories based on titles, industries—you name it.
 Creating lists based on what is valuable to a specific lead is a process that no longer causes a headache.

 As data becomes more valuable to all types of business, the way it is organized in mass qualities can not be overlooked.

 From ensuring the delivery of emails to preventing misdials and improving analysis of groups without the worry of duplicates, it is easy to see that when data normalization is performed correctly it results in better overall business function.
-Just imagine if you leave your data in disarray and miss important growth opportunities due to a website not loading or notes not getting to a high-ranked vice president.
+Just imagine if you leave your data in disarray and miss important growth opportunities due to a website not loading or notes not getting to a VP.
 None of that sounds like success or growth.

 Choosing to normalize data is one of the most important things you can do for your organization today.